 Config map statistics are displayed in the filter match column for each config map.
 The number displayed represents all packets that have passed through the config map.

 - 1. Select Refresh to refresh the config map statistics. - 2.
 Select Clear Counters to clear and refresh the config map statistics. - 3.
-Select the View Counts icon to display individual statistics for ingress ports, filters, egress ports and load balancing group ports.
+Select the View Counts icon to display individual statistics.